CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 - _keyrelease_
 - _keypress_.

-The posture recording is triggered via a so called _build job_ (in the Jenkins) which is explained in the following.
-Please, switch to the Jenkins in your browser:
+The posture recording is, again, triggered via a so called _build job_ (in the Jenkins browser window) Please, switch to the Jenkins in your browser window:

 https://localhost:8080/?auto_refresh=true